Fever and headache, no other symptoms – What could it mean?

 - Medication or vaccine side effects - Some medicines and vaccines can cause short-term fever and headache.
 This is usually mild and settles within 1–2 days and can be managed with simple pain relief.

 - Serious conditions (less common) - Meningitis or other serious infections can begin with fever and headache alone.
 These need urgent medical review, especially if symptoms worsen quickly.
-Some of the red flag signs and symptoms are listed below.
+Fever and headache combined with a stiff neck or sensitivity to light can indicate Meningitis.

 Other symptoms to watch for